 Although sintered-diamond (SD) anvils can generate very high pressures, it is still helpful to generate much higher pressures than the usual multi-anvil press can (25 GPa) using carbide (WC) anvils.
-One reason is the high electrical resistivity of SD, which makes it challenging to use anvils for heater electrodes, and as a result, makes heating difficult.
+One reason is the high electrical resistivity of SD, which makes it challenging to use anvils for heater electrodes, making heating difficult.
 Another reason is that the sample chambers after compression by SD anvils are much smaller than those by WC anvils due to the higher hardness of SD than WC.
 For these reasons, we have made efforts to expand the pressure range generated using a multi-anvil press with WC anvils.
 The ultrahigh-pressure generation by a multi-anvil press using carbide anvils is explained by Ishii et al. , and its essence is given below.

 In Kawai-type multi-anvil presses, which can generate the highest pressures among various kinds of multi-anvil presses, an octahedral pressure medium is compressed by eight inner anvils whose one corner is truncated, and six outer anvils compress the assemblage made of the inner anvils with the pressure medium.
 In order to generate ultrahigh pressures, the compression should be balanced, and therefore, the space made by the outer anvils must remain strictly cubic at any press load.
-In many Kawai-type apparatus, including the Walker modules, 3 and 3 outer anvils are supported by the upper and lower guide blocks, which cause rhombohedral distortion.
+However, in many Kawai-type apparatus, including the Walker modules, 3 and 3 outer anvils are supported by the upper and lower guide blocks, which cause rhombohedral distortion.
 Therefore, we adopt the Osugi-type (DIA-type) guide block systems, in which upper and lower outer anvils are fixed in the upper and lower guide block, respectively.
 The other four outer anvils are individually placed on four sliding wedges that move ahead with increasing press load by 45-degree slopes in the guide blocks (Fig. 1).
 This system prevents rhombohedral distortion.

 We installed a Kawai-type multi-anvil press with the Osugi-type guide block system in the Bayerisches Geoinstitut, the University of Bayreuth, called "IRIS-15" (Fig. 2).